 Traditional cataract Surgery

 A cataract is the clouding of the eye's lens, which cannot be corrected with glasses or contacts.
 Depending on the severity of the cataract, it can cause blurry vision and prevent individuals from doing simple, everyday tasks.
 Thanks to the advancements of modern medicine, cataracts can be treated with surgery.
-At Stone Oak Ophthalmology Center, our San Antonio, TX surgeons, Dr. Allison Young and Dr. Teresa Whitney, are highly trained in traditional cataract surgery to improve poor vision.
+At Stone Oak Ophthalmology Center, our San Antonio, TX surgeons, Dr. Allison Young and Dr. Jana Waters, are highly trained in traditional cataract surgery to improve poor vision.
 Our team utilizes modern techniques and premium artificial lenses (IOLs) to enhance ocular health without the need for significant downtime.